getnacelle/nacelle-js/examples/flash-sale/README.md

 A flash sale is a discount or promotion that is only available for a limited time.
 In this example, the flash sale is represented by a countdown timer on the collection page.
 The details around product pricing discounts will happen in the PIM, while content and messaging can be set up in the CMS.

+This example uses the Nacelle Next.js Starter.
+While the code is written for React and Next.js, the concepts can be applied to any Javascript project.
+To learn more about this starter and others like it, check out https://github.com/getnacelle/nacelle-js for more information.

 ## Modeling Content

 The following fields are a good starting point when setting up flash sale content in the CMS: